Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Agustus 2025 18.19.45 UTC
+- WIB: Minggu, 31 Agustus 2025 19.49.33 UTC
-- WITA: Minggu, 31 Agustus 2025 19.19.45 UTC
+- WITA: Minggu, 31 Agustus 2025 20.49.33 UTC
-- WIT: Minggu, 31 Agustus 2025 20.19.45 UTC
+- WIT: Minggu, 31 Agustus 2025 21.49.33 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success